Rhythm Circle’s multisensory approach means that our students:

 Our games and activities are specially designed to make learning music a 3-dimensional process.

-Games include musical versions of Snakes and Ladders, Tic Tac Toe, Dominoes, Bingo, and Snap.
+Even the most active of kids love our Body Percussion sessions, Musical versions of Hopscotch, Bowling, Snakes and Ladders, Tic Tac Toe, Dominoes, Bingo, and Snap.

 Wai Sum Chong has over 20 years of teaching experience in the classical music industry.